sandeepraju/sandeepraju.github.io/books.md

 ---
 <h1>Books</h1>

-<p>👋 Hey, there!<p>

-<p>This is my place to track all the books I have completed, starting 2023.
-Having a public tracker helps in being accountable and motivated to read more.
+<p style="text-align: center">📖 + 👓 = 🤯<p>

+<p>Books have been the trusty sidekick in my quest for knowledge, always there to enlighten me and broaden my horizons.
+They have opened up countless doors for me, taking me on adventures to faraway lands and introducing me to new perspectives.
+Despite my love for books, there always seems to be too much to read and too little time.
+Over the years, I have lost my habit of reading regularly and this below tracker is a small step towards rebuilding a healthy reading habit!
+I feel that having a public tracker helps in being accountable and motivates to read more.
 I intend to keep this tracker updated on a weekly basis to document my reading journey.</p>

+<p>Whether I'm reading for pleasure or to learn something new, I know that books will always be there for me, waiting to be explored! 🙂</p>

 <p>Drop me an <a href="mailto:me@sandeepraju.in">email</a> if you like my reading list or you have an interesting book suggestion!</p>